The Ultimate National Parks Book List

-There’s Ken Burns & Dayton Duncan’s The National Parks: America’s Best Idea.
+We kick-off our list of national parks books with Ken Burns & Dayton Duncan’s The National Parks: America’s Best Idea.
 Based on the PBS series of the same, it’s a wonderful overview of the history of our parks.

 This wonderful book begins with the first sighting of the valley that would become Yosemite and the creation of the world’s first national park at Yellowstone in 1872.